About Ethan Healey

 Subscribe to Footnotes: Annotating the Past

-A historical perspective on current events, books, and anything else worthy of a footnote.
+A historians perspective on current events, books, and anything else worthy of a footnote.